Important: #106656 - Allow DEFAULT NULL for varchar fields

 Description

-In Extbase, this may cause issues if properties and their accessor methods are not properly declared to be nullable, therefore this change is introduced to TYPO3 v14 only.
+In Extbase, this may cause issues if properties and their accessor methods are not properly declared as nullable.
+Therefore, this change is introduced only in TYPO3 v14.

 Example: